 4.10 QUALITY INFORMATION

-4.10.1 Supplier’s quality control records shall be available to Buyer for a minimum of 3 years after the last delivery
+4.10.1 Supplier’s quality control records related to Fusion purchased product shall be retained and available to Buyer for a minimum of 11 years after the last delivery.

 4.11 NONCONFORMING PRODUCTS